k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/09_batch_process_flow.md

 ## **Batch Process Execution & Resiliency**

-When executed asynchrounously (*async* flag set to *true*), the batch process will inherit from the Jobs ability to transfer the process to a different node in cases where a node is no longer active or no longer responding, according to the *hearbeats* and *keepalive* parameters defined in the node.id file.
+When executed asynchrounously (*async* flag set to *true*), the batch process inherits from the Jobs ability to transfer the process to a different node where a node is no longer active or no longer responding, according to the *hearbeats* and *keepalive* parameters defined in the node.id file.

-The next handling node will pick-up the batch process (via its associated job), and resume its execution from the last recorded stage.
+The next handling node picks up the batch process (ia its associated job and resumes its execution from the last recorded stage.

 Each Fabric node uses its Fabric built-in BatchProcessAPI class to navigate the Batch process through the different lifecycle stages, as defined in the illustrations above.